osmose-model/osmose/doc/odd_des/statevar.rst

     L = \left(\frac{W}{c}\right)^{\frac{1}{3}}

-where the :math:`c` parameter is a 'condition.factor', and :math:`b` the 'allometric.power'.
+where the :math:`c` parameter is a condition factor, and :math:`b` the allometric power.

 Biomass to abundance conversion for a school is made by using the mean weight of the school: